thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 IANA is requested to allocate the claims defined in {{sec-psa-claims}} to the CBOR Web Token (CWT) Claims registry {{IANA-CWT}}.
 The change controller are the authors and the reference is this document.

+## Media Type Registration

+IANA is requested to register the "application/psa-attestation-token" media type {{!RFC2046}} in the "Media Types" registry {{IANA-MediaTypes}} in the manner described in RFC 6838 {{!RFC6838}}, which can be used to indicate that the content is a PSA Attestation Token.

+* Type name: application
+* Subtype name: psa-attestation-token
+* Required parameters: n/a
+* Optional parameters: n/a
+* Encoding considerations: binary
+* Security considerations: See the Security Considerations section of RFCThis
+* Interoperability considerations: n/a
+* Published specification: RFCThis
+* Applications that use this media type: Attesters and Relying Parties sending PSA attestation tokens over HTTP(S), CoAP(S), and other transports.
+* Fragment identifier considerations: n/a
+* Additional information:

+  * Magic number(s): n/a
+  * File extension(s): n/a
+  * Macintosh file type code(s): n/a

+* Person & email address to contact for further information:
+  Hannes Tschofenig, Hannes.Tschofenig@arm.com
+* Intended usage: COMMON
+* Restrictions on usage: none
+* Author: Hannes Tschofenig, Hannes.Tschofenig@arm.com
+* Change controller: IESG
+* Provisional registration?
+No

+## CoAP Content-Formats Registration

+IANA is requested to register the CoAP Content-Format ID for the "application/psa-attestation-token" media type in the "CoAP Content-Formats" registry {{IANA-CoAP-Content-Formats}}.

+### Registry Contents

+*  Media Type: application/psa-attestation-token
+*  Encoding: -
+*  Id: TBD
+*  Reference: RFCThis

 --- back